ignatiusmb/mauss.dev/content/curated/bash-cheat-sheet.md

 # Recursively remove executable permission from file with all permission
 find /path/to/start/dir -type f -perm 777 -exec chmod -x {} \;
 ```

+`Rename method`, it renames multiple files or folders with a specific regex pattern.
+One of the most useful scripts to have for media management.

 ```bash
 ~Rename Method